thingsboard/thingsboard.github.io/_includes/docs/faq.md

                     <div class="tb-faq-question-title" onclick="toggleTbFaq(this)">What is ThingsBoard Private Cloud?</div>
                     <div class="tb-faq-answer">
                         <p>ThingsBoard Private Cloud is a <b>fully managed, isolated ThingsBoard Professional Edition cluster</b> that our team deploys and operates for you.</p>
-                        <p>We provision the infrastructure, keep the platform patched and monitored 24×7, run automated backups, and provide an SLA-backed uptime guarantee (99%–99.99%, depending on plan).
-During onboarding, you choose the region that best fits your compliance or latency requirements—EU, North America, or APAC.</p>
+                        <p>We provision the infrastructure, keep the platform patched and monitored 24×7, run automated backups, and provide an SLA-backed uptime guarantee (99%-99.99%, depending on plan).
+During onboarding, you choose the region that best fits your compliance or latency requirements - EU, North America, or APAC.</p>
                         <p><b>All environments are hosted in ISO 27001/PCI-DSS-certified data centers.</b> Your engineers can stay focused on building IoT applications instead of managing DevOps.</p>
                     </div>
                 </div>
                 <div class="tb-faq-question">
                     <div class="tb-faq-question-title" onclick="toggleTbFaq(this)">How is Private Cloud different from ThingsBoard Cloud?</div>
                     <div class="tb-faq-answer">
-                        <p>Private Cloud provides a dedicated, isolated environment for your organization, whereas ThingsBoard Cloud is a shared multi-tenant SaaS platform.
-Private Cloud offers enhanced security, custom SLAs, and infrastructure isolation for compliance-sensitive industries.</p>
+                        <p>Private Cloud provides a dedicated, isolated environment for your organization, whereas ThingsBoard Cloud is a shared multi-tenant SaaS platform.</p>
                         <p>Private Cloud offers <b>enhanced security, custom SLAs</b>, and <b>infrastructure isolation</b> for compliance-sensitive industries.</p>
                     </div>
                 </div>